Hindi media

+Prabhat Khabar is a Hindi newspaper published daily in Jharkhand, Bihar and West Bengal.
+The newspaper is circulated in several states in India, including Bihar, Jharkhand, West Bengal and some parts of Orissa.
+It was founded in August 1984 in Ranchi, the capital of Jharkhand.
+The newspaper is notable for reporting social issues and revealing scams, such as the Fodder Scam.
+The newspaper began reporting the Fodder Scam in 1992.
+Despite receiving threats, the newspaper wrote 70 reports on the scam and had four or five reporters reporting the story.

 Hindi news media has a dominant presence in a large part of the country.
 India is a multi-lingual country, and the Hindi belt is a group of states which are predominantly Hindi-speaking.
 The Hindi belt is commonly understood to include the states of Haryana, Himachal Pradesh, Rajasthan, Uttar Pradesh, Uttarakhand, Bihar, Jharkhand, Madhya Pradesh, Chhattisgarh and the union territories of Delhi and Chandigarh.